 The course fee is £800.

-The fee includes 5 days intensive training, handouts, refreshments, assessment, eligibility to join the Mindfulness Teachers Register on completion of assessment, the Breathing Space journal, eligibility to join the Mindfulness Now Facebook page and ongoing support, including access to supervision and CPD opportunities.
-A comprehensive printed training manual is included as well as PowerPoint slides for mindfulness teaching, working with children and for corporate presentations.
+The fee includes 5 days intensive training, training manual, handouts, assessment, eligibility to join the Mindfulness Teachers Register on completion of assessment, the Breathing Space journal, eligibility to join the Mindfulness Now Facebook page and ongoing support, including access to supervision and CPD opportunities.
+A comprehensive training manual is included as well as PowerPoint slides for mindfulness teaching, working with children and for corporate presentations.
 All resources are supplied electronically so that they can be adapted for your use later.

 Unfortunately, we can only reserve a place for you on receipt of either full payment or a 50% deposit.

 If you are unable to attend the course you have booked for any reason, we would ask you to give us as much notice as you can and at least one month.
 At the price point we charge, we need to fill all places in order to make the course viable.
 We will do what we can to offer you a future course date, either in the same location or in an alternative location.
 We do not normally offer a refund other than in exceptional personal circumstances and only where we can fill your place on the course.
 In such cases, we may charge you an administration fee of £25 and pass on any other costs we have incurred.
 Any refund we agree is normally paid within 4 weeks of the start date of the relevant course.
 Please note that if we change the mode of attendance, for example from face-to-face to online, this is considered a valid alternative provision and does not automatically entitle you to a cancellation refund.

 We send you a number of things in advance, including a welcome letter, reading list, local accommodation list and a registration form.
 We do not send the course materials in advance, unless you are attending an online course.
 Once you have accessed or received the course material you are deemed to have started the course.

 The course has been running successfully since 2014 and we have trained students in many locations throughout the UK.